PlayeRom/flightgear-osm2city/README.md

 Assumptions:
 * You have created directory `osm2city-work` in your `C:\Users\<your user name>\Documents\FlightGear\`
 * In `osm2city-work` directory you have unzipped `osm2city`, `osm2city-data` and `osmosis`
-* In `osm2city-work` directory you have `projects` directory where is a directory named as your scenry with `params.ini` file inside
+* In `osm2city-work` directory you have `projects` directory where is a directory named as your scenery with `params.ini` file inside
 * You have created your output directory, e.g. in `C:\Users\<your user name>\Documents\FlightGear\Custom Scenery\<your dir>`

 Edit `create_scenery.bat` and change parameters inside: